1. Getting Started

 to the end of the image URL after it's inserted by the editor (e.g.,

 ).
-The corresponding image will only display when the user's theme matches.
+The corresponding image will only display when the user's theme matches on the public view page.

 Diagrams (Mermaid)